Heinrich-Siu/Group-13-Inventory-Project/README.md

   ```
   Choose how to show your search result
   Input the number one by one in any sequence and input -1 when done or enter 11 to print All
-  *** E.g. Enter here: 1 2 5 4 -1 ***
+  *** E.g. Enter your choice here: 1 2 5 4 -1 ***
   Here are the options:
-  1. Index 2.Product Code 3.Name 4.Price 5.Stock Number
+  1. Index            2.Product Code           3.Name
+  4.Price             5.Stock Number           6.Stock Size
-  6.Stock Size 7.Number Of Sales Record 8.Number Of Restock Record 9.Manufacturer 10.Tax Amount 11.ALL
+  7.Number Of Sales Record                     8.Number Of Restock Record
+  9.Manufacturer      10.Tax Amount            11.ALL
-  Enter here: 11
+  Enter your choice here: 11

   *********Enquiry result*********

   Index     Product Code   Name                Price     Stock Number   Stock Size     Number of Sales Record Number of Restock Record  Manufacturer   Tax Amount
   2         335            DragonFruit         $13       19             6              2                      3                         Fuji           $2.5
   5         135            Papaya              $13       90             3              2                      3                         Fuji           $2.5
   ```

-  Enter`-1`for exiting the function.
+  Enter`11`for exiting the function.

   ```
   *********Commodity searching*********

-  Find by choosing one of the constrain below.
-Enter -1 if you are done searching
+  Find by choosing one of the constrain below:
-  1. Index 2.Product Code 3.Name 4.Price 5.Stock Number
+  1.Index            2.Product Code           3.Name
+  4.Price             5.Stock Number           6.Stock Size
-  6.Stock Size 7.Number Of Sales Record 8.Number Of Restock Record 9.Manufacturer 10.Tax Amount
+  7.Number Of Sales Record                     8.Number Of Restock Record
+  9.Manufacturer      10.Tax Amount            11:End search
-  Type in the constrain number: -1
+  Type in the constrain number: 11

   Exiting search...